Our House System

 There are Curriculum Teams, linked to the House Teams.

-- The Performing Arts, English, Humanities and Languages are linked to Fitzwilliam House.
+- The Performing Arts & English are linked to Fitzwilliam House.

-- Mathematics, Science, including computing, and Design and Technology are linked to Churchill House
+- Science, including computing, and Design and Technology are linked to Churchill House

 - PE are separate because of the distinctive role that they play within the school.